-Many breast-feeding mothers consider breast pumps as important as car seats and baby wipes.
-Whether you're going back to work or simply want the flexibility a breast pump can offer, you'll have many choices.
+Many mothers who are breast-feeding consider breast pumps as important as car seats and baby wipes.
+Whether you're going back to work or you simply want the flexibility a breast pump can offer, you have many choices.
 Here's help deciding which type of breast pump is best for you.

 How often will you use the breast pump?

-If you'll be away from the baby only occasionally and your milk supply is well-established, a simple hand pump might be all you need.
-You simply place a cone-shaped shield on your breast and squeeze the handle to express the milk.
-If you're returning to work full time or you're planning to be away from your baby for more than a few hours a day, an electric pump is a better option.
+If you'll be away from the baby only occasionally and your milk supply is well established, a simple hand pump might be all you need.
+Place a cone-shaped shield on your breast and squeeze the handle to express the milk.
+If you're returning to work full time or you'll be away from your baby for more than a few hours a day, an electric pump is a better option.

 Consider waiting to get a pump until after your baby is born, when you might better know how you'll be using it.